HagerEslam5/BDDRestAPI/README.md

 -POJO classes for Serialization and De-Serialization of JSON payload

--RequestSpecBuilder to construct request specifications
+-SpecBuilder to construct request and response specifications

 -Implemented logging to the framework to log request and response details

 -Enum class to centralize all resources details

--Data Driven mechanism to drive data dynamically from feature file
+-Data Driven mechanism to drive data dynamically from feature file -Java Faker library to generate test data

 -Reports for test execution results.